For Teachers

 4. Share Free Resources

-Be sure students use content marked: “Free for commercial use / No attribution required.”
+• Remind students to use content marked: “Free for commercial use / No attribution

 Teachers Can Be Project Curators

-Any teacher can become a project curator for their students.
+Any teacher or youth mentor can act as a project curator for their group — no extra workload or

 As a curator, you can: